0xprinc/confidential-gnosis/README.md

 We have made modifications to the following contracts:

+`votePower mapping is where all the votes of (For, Abstain, Against) are aggregated`

+`Space.sol` :
-Space.sol: We have modified the vote, execute, and get proposal status function.
+- We have modified the vote, execute, and get proposal status function to work with encrypted types of TFHE library.
-Execution Strategies.
+- choice enum is converted to encrypted bytes choice
+- votePower is converted from uint256 to euint32

+`Execution Strategies` :
+- changed the functions of `execute` and `getProposalStatus` to have the logic of working with encrypted votePower.

 To compile the code: